Yumengliu/pi_calculator/README.md

 You should have nodejs installed locally.

-Clone the project to your local folder, then run the following commands:
+Clone the project to your local machine, then run the following commands:

 ```
-pi_calculator/backend
+cd pi_calculator/backend
 npm install
 node app.js
 ```